 Growth Habits of Blackberry Plants

 Erect blackberry plants grow upright and tend to stand on their own without needing additional support.
 This is ideal if you are hoping to grow these plants in containers or if you are adding them as points of interest in your home garden.
+Even erect blackberry plants may start out trailing at first, but their canes will eventually “hold their own” as they mature.

 Semi-erect blackberry plants have a spreading nature and will require a little support, in the form of a fence or trellis, to continue to grow up and keep their fruit off the ground.